Package Leaflet: Information for the Patient

 Patients with liver and kidney problems

-You may be administered a different dose than the usual one.
+You may be administered a different dose than usual.
 Your doctor will decide how much Medaxone you need and will closely monitor you depending on the severity of the liver and kidney disease.

-If you take more Medaxone than you should
+If you use more Medaxone than you should

 If you accidentally receive a higher dose than prescribed, go to your doctor or the nearest hospital immediately.